What is a TablePi?

 Our turntable works really well with most modern Nikon and Canon DSLRs, but we have also produced experimental builds of the software for customers to work with Sony DSLRs and other makes of camera.
 The full list of cameras supported by the camera tethering libraries used by our software is listed here: http://gphoto.org/proj/libgphoto2/support.php and we highly recommend that you contact us about this before buying a TablePi2.

 Does the TablePi2 support the use of multiple cameras?

 Yes.
-The TablePi2 currently supports either one camera or three cameras simultaneously.
+The TablePi2 currently supports either one, two, or three cameras simultaneously.
 Future software updates aim to expand the ranges of camera models that we support.
 We can produce experimental builds of the software to improve support for a particular brand of camera.